Is Roblox safe for kids? Here's what you need to know as a parent: Header image

 How to ensure a safe Roblox experience for your child

-Now that we have covered the risks of using Roblox, let’s now focus on how to make the platform a safe place for your child.
+Now let’s focus on how to make the platform a safe place for your child.

 Don’t make it obvious that the user is a child